d60/twikit/README.md

 A Simple Twitter API Scraper

-You can log in to Twitter using your account username, email address and password and use most features on Twitter, such as posting and retrieving tweets, liking and following users.
+You can use functions such as posting or searching for tweets without using the API.

 - [Documentation (English)](https://twikit.readthedocs.io/en/latest/twikit.html)